KennyNova/Interactive-Whiteboard/README.md

 - **Backend**:
   - **Flask**: A micro web framework written in Python, chosen for its simplicity and flexibility.
   - **Flask-SocketIO**: Enables real-time bidirectional event-based communication between the web clients and the server.
+  - **OpenAI**: Allows the user to query about the app and tools or any other needs.

 - **Frontend**:
   - **Next.js**: A React framework for production, providing features like server-side rendering and generating static websites for React-based web applications.